 This pico de gallo recipe is naturally vegan and gluten-free.
 It’s a raw Mexican condiment that goes great on so many dishes.
 It adds a nice freshness and a boost of flavor to tacos, taquitos, and so many other recipes.

-It’s made with a few simple ingredients: tomatoes, white onion, chili, fresh cilantro, lime juice, and salt.
-It’s ready as soon as you combine all of the ingredients, but I think it tastes even better after resting for about an hour for all of the flavors to blend together.
+It’s made with simple ingredients: tomatoes, white onion, chili, fresh cilantro, lime juice, and salt.
+It’s ready as soon as you combine all the ingredients, but I think it tastes even better after resting for about an hour for all the flavors to blend together.
 I wouldn’t make it too far in advance, because the tomatoes will soften.
+If you enjoy pico try cucumber pico de gallo with lemon juice or corn mango salsa.

 - If serving immediately, macerate the onions and jalapeños, which means to soften.
 To macerate you’ll place the finely diced onions and jalapeños in a bowl and add the lime juice to the top.
 They don’t have to be completely submerged, just let them sit while you prep the rest of the ingredients.
 The acid will cut through the harshness of the raw onion.
 This part isn’t as necessary if it’s not being served immediately.
 If you’re chilling your pico beforehand, that will break down the onions in the fridge.

-- To make it spicier leave in the seeds in the jalapeño.
+- To make it spicier leave the seeds in the jalapeño.

 - The tomatoes will release a lot of liquid so a slotted spoon works great for serving.
 I don’t pour off the liquid, if you taste it you’ll see there’s a lot of flavor in there.